 The charity will continue to provide facilities for members to be able to enjoy a full and spiritual Jewish life.
-In June 2016 a large development programme commenced to upgrade the main sanctuary, classrooms and library.
+The large development programme, to upgrade the main sanctuary, classrooms and library, was largely completed in the autumn of 2016.
 The refurbishment has been almost entirely funded by donations from the community members.
+The refurbishment project exposed a structural deficiencies, which were deemed necessary to act upon.
+Consequently, the initial project budgeted expenditure was outstripped by the total project cost.

-Unfortunately in August 2016, the newly appointed Rabbi tendered his resignation in order to return to the United States.
-Consequently a new programme of recruitment for a full time Rabbi will commence in due course.
-During the interim period the community will be supported by a part time interim Rabbi, lay members of the community and visiting Rabbis.
-This will ensure the continuance without break of all Shabbat, Festival and incidental services including funerals, conversions, preparation of Bnei-mitzvah, and supporting the religious, educational, social and care roles of the synagogue.
+A new programme of recruitment for a full time Rabbi was initiated due to the departure of Rabbi Rosner, who decided to return to the United States.
+During the interim period the community is being supported by Rabbi Tony Hammond, in a part time capacity, lay members of the community and visiting Rabbis.
+This will ensure the continuance without break of all Shabbat, Festival and incidental services including funerals, conversions, preparation of Bnei-mitzvah, and supporting the religious, educational, social and care roles of the synagogue